dimitritholen/ultra-compact-prompt-language/README.md

-# Ultra-Compact Prompt Language (UCPL): A New Approach to Token-Efficient LLM Communication
+# Ultra-Compact Prompt Language (UCPL)
+*A New Approach to Token-Efficient LLM Communication*

 ## The Token Problem Nobody's Talking About